 If you are unsure about reporting

 We will look after your healthcare needs first.
 This will allow you time to get support and treatment.
 You can then decide later if you want to report the assault.
-Your decision will be supported by all members of the SATU team.
+Your decision will be supported by the SATU team.

 If you decide to report later